Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 - Horses are the second most popular animal used in therapy.

 - Seven different species can be recognized as service animals.

 - Dolphins help fight depression.

 - Guinea pigs are ideal pets for children with autism.

 The Mental Benefits of Pet Therapy

-For those suffering from emotional, mental, and even physical ailments pet therapy is becoming one of the most popular forms of treatment.
+For those suffering from emotional, mental, and even physical ailments, pet therapy is becoming one of the most popular forms of treatment.
 The comfort and support provided by animals allow most people to feel calmer and more protected no matter the situation they are in.
-Below, you will find 5 statistics that show the benefits pet therapy is providing those who utilize it and why this form of therapy is gaining so significantly in popularity.
+Below, you will find five statistics that show the benefits pet therapy is providing to those who utilize it and why this form of therapy is gaining so significantly in popularity.

 The world’s population is becoming more stressed.
-Work, family, politics, and Covid 19 are only a few examples of the weight people carry on their shoulders.
-Pet owners feel spending time with their animals is one of the best ways they can reduce their stress levels and decompress after a long day.
+Work, family, politics, and COVID-19 are only a few examples of the weight people carry on their shoulders.
+Pet owners feel that spending time with their animals is one of the best ways they can reduce their stress levels and decompress after a long day.

 2. A recent study shows people with brain injuries become more aware during pet therapy.